spacetelescope/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

 Multiprocessing
 ===============

+Multiprocessing is supported to speed up certain computationally-intensive steps in the pipeline, including :ref:`jump_step <jump_step>`, :ref:`ramp_fitting_step <ramp_fitting_step>`, and :ref:`wfss_contam_step <wfss_contam_step>`.
+The examples below show how multiprocessing can be enabled for these steps, as well as how to set up multiprocessing to simultaneously run the entire pipeline on multiple observations.

 Python's multiprocessing module explicitly imports and executes a script's `__main__` with each and every worker.
 If `__main__` is not present the behavior is undefined.
 Hence, Python will crash unless the multiprocess code in enclosed in a